 August is full of reasons to have a casual glass of wine or a lunchtime cocktail alongside tonnes of social engagements (one best friend turns 30 and has her hen do within the space of a week, another returns to the UK after six months away for a “welcome home” bash).
 And with the government being notorious for “u-turning” on Covid policies, I won’t risk delaying treatment in case of new quarantine rules or (God forbid) another lockdown.
 So, whilst cancelling on people doesn’t sit well with me, August feels like a Better Time.

-The baseline scan was straightforward: transvaginal scan on day 2 to check the size and number of follicles in my ovaries.
+The baseline scan was straightforward: a transvaginal scan on day 2 to check the size and number of follicles in my ovaries.
 At the start of your period, you want lots of small follicles (lots of follicles hopefully means lots of eggs).
 I was then sent off with solutions and powders to mix up at home as well as packets of needles and a ‘sharps’ box.

-The first injections to stimulate the ovaries contain natural female hormones and are self-injected between 7pm and 9pm each evening.
+The first injections stimulate the ovaries to contain natural female hormones and are self-injected between 7pm and 9pm each evening.
 My housemate sat with me for the first one (not because I was particularly nervous but because I didn’t want to mess up the preparation of the meds).
 Injecting yourself is easier than I expected – I’ve had plentiful operations and procedures in the past but I wondered whether I’d be able to jab a needle in my thigh – turns out, I can, happily.

 The side effects make for less of a cheery tale.
 I’ve had no appetite, the thought of putting anything in my mouth makes me nauseous, actually eating anything other than toast or fruit leaves me feeling sick.
 I’m trying to continue the tablets and folic acid although they’re no longer a walk in the park.
 I’m getting by on lots of tea (sure, I should be reducing my caffeine but as I don’t drink coffee anyway and only have a few cups of tea a day, I figure it’s better than not eating or drinking anything!).
 I’ve also slept a lot (unlike me) and my already high sex drive has been wild.